Bakery-Style Chocolate Toffee Chunk Cookies

 Prep Time: 10 minutes | Cook Time: 10 minutes | Course: Dessert | Servings: 6 Large Cookies

 These bakery-style chocolate toffee cookies are rich, thick, and loaded with gooey chocolate chunks and crunchy bits of toffee in every bite.
-With deep cocoa flavor, caramelized toffee edges, and soft, chewy centers, these cookies bring true bakery quality straight to your kitchen - and with no chilling required.
+With deep cocoa flavor, caramelized toffee edges, and soft, chewy centers, these cookies bring true bakery quality straight to your kitchen — and with no chilling required.
+If you love thick, decadent, chocolatey cookies with a satisfying blend of soft and crunchy textures, these no-chill Chocolate Toffee Chunk Cookies will become a new go-to favorite.

 Note: Be sure to allow the butter and egg to come to room temperature before beginning.